edgarcltop/selfie/README.md

 #  Selfie – Your AI.
 Your Asset.
 Your Future.

-> 🌐 From RWA to VWA: The Next Evolution of Ownership

 Selfie empowers individuals to create, own, and monetize intelligent , evolving digital assets called **Selfies**.
 In the native economy, these Virtual World Assets (VWA) represent the future of digital identity and value.

 ---